acomagu/chatroom-go-v2/README.md

 The return value is whether talk with user or not.
 If it returns `false`, Chatroom will call other Topic, but if it's `true`, Chatroom stops the calling.

-## How can I dance the PPAP on LINE or Facebook?
+## How to connect LINE or Facebook Messenger with this library

-To pass the messages from user to Chatroom library, use `Chatroom#Flush`.
+To pass the messages from user to Chatroom library, use `Chatroom#In`.

 Example on Slack bot: